NithinGowda46/Project1-notesapp-application/README.md

   ↓
 Kubernetes
   ↓
-React + Django + MySQL
+React + Django + Gunicorn + MySQL

 The application source code and Kubernetes deployment configuration are maintained in separate repositories.

+Docker images are versioned using Jenkins build numbers.

+Jenkins builds and pushes the Django and React images, then updates the corresponding Kubernetes image tags in the GitOps repository.

-Docker images are versioned using Jenkins build numbers, and Argo CD automatically synchronizes Kubernetes with the desired state stored in Git.
+Argo CD detects the Git change and automatically synchronizes Kubernetes with the desired state stored in Git.

+The Django application is served using Gunicorn and WSGI instead of Django’s development runserver.

 ⸻